ObertoIsOBS/discord-oauth-application/README.md

 - A location to host (Server or Heroku)
 - A Discord Account
 # Setup
+- Fork this repo, or install the zip file.
 - Create a new application [here](https://discord.com/developers) and add a bot to it.
 - Fill in the following fields in [config.json](https://github.com/ObertoIsOBS/discord-oauth-application/blob/main/config.json) with the information from your bot.
   - client_id